 pip install pyautogui

-Looking over some pyautogui examples, you should start to get some ideas of what’s possible.
+Then have a look at some pyautogui examples to get an idea of what’s possible.
 Keep in mind that a fail-safe mechanism is built into pyautogui where if you move the cursor to the top-left corner of the screen (which you can usually do if you are quick with the mouse, even if the cursor’s moving quite fast on its own), an exception will be raised and the program will abort.
 This can be disabled, but exercise caution if you choose to do so.

 Now let’s get to coding.
-Here’s that starter script I mentioned:
+Here’s the basic script:

 start_time = time.time()